spring-ai-community/awesome-spring-ai/README.md

 - [Spring AI with QianFan](https://gitee.com/dino9527/spring-ai-examples.git) - Spring AI support for various AI language models from QianFan.
 Shows how to interact with QianFan language models and create a multilingual conversational assistant based on QianFan models.

+- [Similarity Search using Spring AI](https://github.com/thecodemonkey/SimilaritySearch) - Implementation of a simple similarity search.
+Demonstrating how to use Kotlin or Java with Spring-AI to generate smbeddings and perform simple similarity searches.

 ### UI Clients

 - [Spring AI HTMX MCP](https://github.com/habuma/spring-ai-examples/tree/main/spring-ai-htmx-mcp) - Example of building a modern, interactive UI for Spring AI applications using HTMX.
 Demonstrates how to create a responsive chat interface with minimal JavaScript by leveraging HTMX's server-side rendering capabilities combined with Spring AI's Model Context Protocol.